EtienneLamoureux/TQVaultAE/documentation/HIGHLIGHT.md

 Here's few examples.

+- `/rune|earth` : Everything with "rune" or "earth"
 - `/chance of .+%.+bleeding damage` : All chance of + percent bleeding damage
 - `/\+.+%.+(life|mana) leech` : Any + percentage of life or mana leech
 - `/\+.+%.+(cold|fire) damage` : Any + percentage of cold or fire leech